 My Plans Over Break (with pictures)

-Students can either 1) write about what they’re going to do on Winter Break, or 2) what they wish they could do over break.
+Students can choose to either 1) write about what they’re going to do on Summer Break, or 2) what they wish they could do over break.
 It doesn’t have to be extensive, maybe a paragraph or two.
-They should also include one or more images to accompany these paragraphs (Creative Commons images of course, or their own original ones).
+They should also include one or more images to accompany these paragraphs (Creative Commons images of course, or their original ones).

 Here’s an example:

-For Winter Break, I plan to travel to Washington state.
+For Summer Break, I plan to travel to the east coast.
 While I’m there, I’ll be going to a few fun places.

 You get the idea!